On geometry of $Q^{(2k)}_g$-curvature: Introduction

 where $|\mathbb{S}^n|$ denotes the volume of standard n-sphere and $\ud\mu_g=e^{nu}\ud x$. \end{theorem}

-In work \cite{Guan-V-W}, Guan, Viaclovsky, and Wang have observed the non-negativity of Ricci curvature if the $k$-th elementary symmetric function of the Schouten tensor is non-negative for all $1 \leq k \leq n/2$, leveraging the algebraic structure of the Schouten tensor.
+In their work \cite{Guan-V-W}, Guan, Viaclovsky, and Wang have observed the non-negativity of Ricci curvature if the $k$-th elementary symmetric function of the Schouten tensor is non-negative for all $1 \leq k \leq n/2$, leveraging the algebraic structure of the elementary symmetric functions.
 This foundational result naturally motivates the investigation of Ricci curvature control through the lens of $Q$-curvature positivity, as explored in \cite{LX}.
-In the present paper, we demonstrate that the non-negativity of both $n$-th order $Q$-curvature and scalar curvature suffices to guarantee the non-negativity of Ricci curvature. \begin{theorem} Let $g=e^{2u}|dx|^2$ be a complete and conformal metric on $\mr^n$ where $n\geq 4$ is an even integer.
-Suppose the $nth$-order $Q^{(n)}_g-$curvature and scalar curvature are non-negative.
+In the present paper, we demonstrate that the non-negativity of both $nth$-order $Q$-curvature and scalar curvature suffices to guarantee the non-negativity of Ricci curvature. \begin{theorem} Let $g=e^{2u}|dx|^2$ be a complete and conformal metric on $\mr^n$ where $n\geq 4$ is an even integer.
+Suppose the $nth$-order $Q^{(n)}_g$-curvature and scalar curvature are non-negative.
 Then, the Ricci curvature $Ric_g$ is non-negative. \end{theorem}

-Building on Theorem \ref{thm: positive Ricci}, we observe that the positivity condition on $Q$-curvatures imposes stronger constraints.
+Building on Theorem \ref{thm: positive Ricci}, we observe that the positivity condition on $Q$-curvatures imposes stronger constraints compared with Ricci curvature.
 This motivates our reconsideration of Yau’s conjecture \eqref{Yau's conjecture for sigma_k}.
-However, due to technical limitation, we must additionally assume that the iso-perimetric ratio $I_g$ is positive.
-Here, the iso-perimetric ratio $I_g$ is defined as
+However, due to technical limitation, we must additionally assume that the isoperimetric ratio $I_g$ is positive.
+Here, the isoperimetric ratio $I_g$ is defined as

-where $\Omega$ ranges over all smooth bounded domains in $\mathbb{R}^n$. \begin{theorem} Under the same assumptions as in Theorem \ref{thm: positive Ricci}, if we further assume that the iso-perimetric ratio $I_g$ is positive, then, for any integer $1\leq k\leq \frac{n-2}{2}$, Yau's conjecture \eqref{Yau's conjecture for sigma_k} holds. \end{theorem}
+where $\Omega$ ranges over all smooth bounded domains in $\mathbb{R}^n$. \begin{theorem} Under the same assumptions as in Theorem \ref{thm: positive Ricci}, if we further assume that the isoperimetric ratio $I_g$ is positive, then, for any integer $1\leq k\leq \frac{n-2}{2}$, Yau's conjecture \eqref{Yau's conjecture for sigma_k} holds. \end{theorem}

-Interestingly, Yau's conjecture \eqref{Yau's conjecture for sigma_k} leads us to consider the growth behavior of lower-order $Q$-curvature integrals. \begin{theorem} Under the same assumptions as in Theorem \ref{thm: int-Q^n-between 0,1}, if we also assume that the iso-perimetric ratio $I_g$ is positive, then, for any fixed point $p_0$ and an integer $1\leq k\leq \frac{n-2}{2}$, there holds
+Interestingly, Yau's conjecture \eqref{Yau's conjecture for sigma_k} leads us to consider the growth behavior of lower-order $Q$-curvature integrals. \begin{theorem} Under the same assumptions as in Theorem \ref{thm: int-Q^n-between 0,1}, if we also assume that the isoperimetric ratio $I_g$ is positive, then, for any fixed point $p_0$ and any integer $1\leq k\leq \frac{n-2}{2}$, there holds

 where $B^g_r(p_0)$ represents the geodesic ball centered at point $p_0$ with radius $r$. \end{theorem} \begin{remark} We conjecture that the condition $I_g>0$ is unnecessary. \end{remark}